Victorpalkin/gHacks/hacks/sap-cortex/README.md

 - Challenge 1: Review the pre-installed Cortex Data Foundation
 - Challenge 2: Let's start to explore
-- Challenge 3: No dashboards, no self-service analytics
+- Challenge 3: Explore the data in Looker Studio
 - Challenge 4: No Code AI is the best AI

 ## Prerequisites